idealo/imagededup/mkdocs/docs/methods/cnn.md

 ##### Args
-* **image_dir**: Path to the directory containing all the images or dictionary with keys as file names
+* **image_dir**: Path to the directory containing all the images or dictionary with keys as file names and values as numpy arrays which represent the CNN feature for the key image file.

 * **encoding_map**: A dictionary containing mapping of filenames and corresponding CNN features.